 Surrogacy, also called surrogate motherhood, is the unique reproductive option for women who don't have a womb or have a serious Müllerian duct anomaly that prevents pregnancy.

-If the intended mother is able to contribute her eggs because she still has functional ovaries, the baby born via surrogate will be biologically hers.
-Should this not be possible, donor eggs would be used.
-By no means will the eggs of the surrogate be used.
+If the intended mother is able to provide the eggs because she still has her ovaries, the baby born through surrogacy will be her biological child.
+If this is not possible, it will be necessary to resort to donor eggs.
+In no case are the surrogate woman's own eggs used.

 FAQs from users